ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 [BaseElement](https://github.com/ampproject/amphtml/blob/master/src/base-element.js)
 class.

-All Bento AMP extensions extend AMP.PreactBaseElement, which builds upon BaseElement to extricate the component implementation from the aforementioned callbacks.
+All Preact-based Bento AMP extensions extend AMP.PreactBaseElement, which builds upon BaseElement to extricate the component implementation from the aforementioned callbacks.
 Bento AMP extensions differ from AMP extensions because they are self-managing and independent, and therefore usable in a wider range of contexts beyond AMP pages, while still being fully integrated with the AMP environment in a fully AMP document.

-The configurations which bridge the Preact implementation of the component and its custom element counterpart in an HTML or AMP document are explained in the AMP/Preact Bridge section, and the callbacks which handle AMP- and DOM- specific mutability traits are explained in the PreactBaseElement Callbacks section.
+The configurations which bridge the Preact implementation of the component and its custom element counterpart in an HTML or AMP document are explained in the [AMP/Preact Bridge](#amp/preact-bridge) section, and the callbacks which handle AMP- and DOM- specific mutability traits are explained in the [PreactBaseElement Callbacks](#preactbaseelement-callbacks) section.
 All of these are also explained inline in the [PreactBaseElement](https://github.com/ampproject/amphtml/blob/master/src/preact/base-element.js) class.

 ### Element and Component classes

-The following shows the overall structure of your element implementation file (extensions/amp-my-element/0.1/amp-my-element.js).
+The following shows the overall structure of your element implementation file (`extensions/amp-my-element/0.1/amp-my-element.js`).
+See [Experiments](#experiments) to make sure your component is experimentally gated if necessary.

 ```js
 import {func1, func2} from '../../../src/module';